On Learning to Summarize with Large Language Models as References: Related Work

 \section{Related Work}

 \paragraph{Training Methods of Text Generation Models} The standard MLE training of text generation models has two major limitations: (1) a discrepancy between the training objective, i.e., the cross-entropy loss, and the evaluation criteria (e.g., ROUGE); (2) a discrepancy between the teacher-forcing~\citep{10.1162/neco.1989.1.2.270} training manner and auto-regressive generation behavior during evaluation, which is known as the \textit{exposure bias}~\citep{10.5555/2969239.2969370, DBLP:journals/corr/RanzatoCAZ15}.
 As a result, training methods beyond MLE have been proposed to address these two limitations.
-Among them a family of methods is based on \textit{reinforcement learning} (RL), which can optimize the text generation model toward a specific reward function and can be used in either offline or online manners~\citep{DBLP:journals/corr/RanzatoCAZ15, DBLP:journals/corr/BahdanauBXGLPCB16, li-etal-2016-deep, paulus2018a, li-etal-2019-deep, NEURIPS2020_1f89885d, pang2021text}.
+Among them a family of methods is based on \textit{reinforcement learning} (RL), which can optimize the text generation model toward a specific reward function~\citep{DBLP:journals/corr/RanzatoCAZ15, bahdanau2017an, li-etal-2016-deep, paulus2018a, li-etal-2019-deep, NEURIPS2020_1f89885d, pang2021text}.
 Apart from RL, training methods based on supervised learning have also been developed, such as Minimum Risk Training~\citep{shen-etal-2016-minimum, wieting-etal-2019-beyond}, targeting a sequence-level optimization with various reward signals~\citep{wiseman-rush-2016-sequence, edunov-etal-2018-classical}.
-More recently, \textit{contrastive learning}~\citep{10.1109/CVPR.2006.100} has also been adopted for text generation models, which enhances the model ability by requiring the model to differentiate positive (good) and negative (bad) examples~\citep{yang-etal-2019-reducing, pan-etal-2021-contrastive, cao-wang-2021-cliff, DBLP:journals/corr/abs-2109-03481, DBLP:journals/corr/abs-2108-11846, liu-liu-2021-simcls, DBLP:journals/corr/abs-2109-03481, DBLP:journals/corr/abs-2108-11846, liu-etal-2022-brio, Zhao2022CalibratingSL, Zhang2022MomentumCF}.
-Furthermore, the latest work along this path has explored using contrastive learning to align large language models with human feedback~\citep{Yuan2023RRHFRR, Zhao2023SLiCHFSL}, as an alternative to reinforcement learning with human feedback~\cite{NEURIPS2020_1f89885d, Ouyang2022TrainingLM}.
+More recently, \textit{contrastive learning}~\citep{10.1109/CVPR.2006.100} has also been adopted, which enhances the model ability by requiring the model to differentiate positive (good) and negative (bad) examples~\citep{yang-etal-2019-reducing, pan-etal-2021-contrastive, cao-wang-2021-cliff, liu-liu-2021-simcls, DBLP:journals/corr/abs-2108-11846, zhao2023calibrating, Zhang2022MomentumCF}.
+The latest work along this path has explored using contrastive learning to align LLMs with human feedback~\citep{yuan2023rrhf, Zhao2023SLiCHFSL, rafailov2023direct}, an alternative to reinforcement learning with human feedback~\cite{NEURIPS2020_1f89885d, NEURIPS2022_b1efde53}.